2014 Clare County Council election

-A Clare County Council election was held in Ireland on 23 May 2014 as part of that year's local elections.
-Twenty-eight councillors were elected for a five-year term of office from four local electoral areas by proportional representation with a single transferable vote.
-This was a reduction in 4 council seats and 2 LEAs when compared to the previous elections held in 2009.
+An election to all 28 seats on Clare County Council was held on 23 May 2014 as part of the 2014 Irish local elections.
+County Clare was divided into four local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).
+This was a reduction in 4 council seats and 2 LEAs compared to the previous elections held in 2009.

-Fianna Fáil re-emerged as the largest party in Clare after the elections with 12 seats.
+Fianna Fáil re-emerged as the largest party in County Clare after the elections with 12 seats.
 In addition Clare Colleran-Molloy, a sister of the journalist Ger Colleran, won a seat for the party in Ennis and became the party's first ever female elected councillor.
 Brian Meaney, formerly of the Green Party, had defected to Fianna Fáil but failed to be re-elected.
-Fine Gael lost 4 seats in the election including that of the Council's outgoing Mayor, Joe Arkins, in Killaloe.
-The Labour Party lost their sole representative while Sinn Féin won a seat on the Council for the first time since 1974.
+Fine Gael lost 4 seats including that of the council's outgoing cathaoirleach, Joe Arkins, in Killaloe.
+The Labour Party lost their sole representative while Sinn Féin won a seat on the council for the first time since 1974.
 Despite some retirements Independents retained a share of 7 seats.